JasonBock/Rocks/README.md

 ### Prerequisites

 The Rocks package targets .NET Standard 2.0 for host flexibility.
-Note that Rocks looks for, and generates, code that targets .NET 8.
+That said, Rocks (as of `9.0.0`) will generate code that requires .NET 9.

 ## Usage